Some combinatorial properties of semiselective ideals

 \subsection{Some preservation results}

-The notion of proper forcing was introduced by Shelah in \cite{Shelah}, and its study was continued in \cite{Shelah-pi}, where proofs can be found for the preservation results that we state below.
-In particular that properness is preserved by countable support iterations, i.e., if $\mathbb P_\alpha$ is a countable support iteration of $(\dot{\mathbb Q}_\beta : \beta<\alpha)$, and for each $\beta<\alpha$ we have $1_\beta\Vdash \dot{\mathbb Q}$ is proper, then $\mathbb P_\alpha$ is proper.
-Also, $\omega^\omega$--boundedness is preserved (see \cite[Section 5, Application 1]{Goldstern}) as well as p--points are preserved (see \cite{Blass-Shelah}). \\
+The notion of proper forcing was introduced by Shelah in \cite{Shelah}, and its study was continued in \cite{Shelah-pi}, where proofs of the preservation results stated below can be found.
+In particular that properness is preserved by countable support iterations, that is, if $\mathbb P_\alpha$ is a countable support iteration of $(\dot{\mathbb Q}_\beta : \beta<\alpha)$, and for each $\beta<\alpha$ we have $1_\beta\Vdash \dot{\mathbb Q}_{\beta}$ is proper, then $\mathbb P_\alpha$ is proper (see \cite[Theorem 2.7]{Abraham}).
+Also, $\omega^\omega$--boundedness is preserved (see \cite[Application 6.1]{Goldstern}) as well as p--points are preserved (see \cite[Theorem 4.1]{Blass-Shelah}).

-Next, we formally present several preservation results leading to Corollary \ref{corollary} that will be used in the proof of Theorem \ref{semiselcontainsselultra}.
+Next, we present some preservation results leading to Corollary \ref{corollary} that will be used in the proof of Theorem \ref{semiselcontainsselultra}.

 \begin{proposition}[] (see Goldstern, \cite{Goldstern}).
 If $\mathbb P_\alpha$ is a countable support iteration of $(\dot{\mathbb Q}_\beta : \beta<\alpha)$, and for each $\beta<\alpha$

 then $\mathbb P_\alpha$ is proper and $\omega^\omega$--bounding. \end{proposition}